 Allianz Care’s expat insurance will be there for you and your family

 Cover you can trust

 We cover treatment for COVID-19.
 Vaccination costs are also covered if you have this benefit within your policy.
-Please note cover is subject to the terms and conditions, benefit limits and area of cover of the policy and costs must be reasonable and customary.
+Please note, cover is subject to terms and conditions, benefit limits and area of cover of the policy and costs must be reasonable and customary.